EdemGold/redlab-site/Readme.txt

-# Redklab site
+# Redlab site
-This is the oficial website for the redlab firm.
+This is the official website for the redlab firm.